Signal Monitoring and Parameter Tuning

 Simulink Coder Support Package for NXP FRDM-K64F Board

 Simulink Support Package for Arduino Hardware

-For all other hardware support packages, refer to External Mode Simulations for Parameter Tuning and Signal Monitoring (Simulink Coder).
+For all other hardware support packages, refer to External Mode Simulations for Parameter Tuning, Signal Monitoring, and Code Execution Profiling (Simulink Coder).

 How Monitor and Tune Works

 Monitor and Tune action creates a communication service on the host computer and hardware board.
 The two services establish a communication channel between the Simulink engine and generated code deployed on the hardware board.
 The communication service isolates the model process on the hardware board from the code and from the transport layer that formats, transmits, and receives the data packets.
 The communication service on the host computer receives the data packets through the transport layer and updates the Simulink model display.
 The diagram shows the connection that the external mode communication service creates between Simulink on the host computer and the deployed code on the hardware board.

 The task descriptions that follow assume Modeling for Single-Tasking Execution (Simulink Coder).
 They can also be applied to Modeling for Multitasking Execution (Simulink Coder), where the background task containing the external mode executes with the lowest priority.

 As a foreground task called after each execution step model, the Monitor and Tune collects data at the base rate of the model.